 I enjoyed the Astrodog IPA, not too hoppy with a faint grapefruit flavor.
 The hubs decided to go the sour route with Black Rain, a blackberry blueberry petite sour.
 After a short break chatting up the friendly bartender, it’s time to walk over to the botanical gardens.

 One of our favorite spots in Oklahoma City is the Myriad Botanical Gardens.
 We love green spaces in the middle of a cityscape!
 The 15-acre park is home to outdoor gardens, a children’s garden, and the Crystal Bridge Tropical Conservatory.

 The free outdoor space has ornamental gardens, a children’s garden, a playground, Great Lawn, lake, an off-leash dog park, water features including splash fountains for children and walking and jogging paths.

 The 13,000 square feet conservatory is home to 750 varieties of plants, a cascading waterfall and a sky bridge to experience aerial views into the tropical forest.
 The Myriad Botanical Gardens is THE place to be to escape city life and experience nature.

 A Night Out in Bricktown

-Then at sunset we took a cruise on the mile-long canal on a Bricktown Water Taxi.
+Then at sunset, we took a cruise on the mile-long canal on a Bricktown Water Taxi.
 If we realized earlier that the pass is an all-day on and off admission, we would have purchased it sooner and taken a ride during the day and night.
-Our driver was not only amusing, he filled us in on many fun and interesting facts during the 40-minute trip.
+Our driver was not only amusing, but he also filled us in on many fun and interesting facts during the 40-minute trip.